 Binaural tones meditation is a combination of healing and deep meditation tones with some science to back it up.
 Many meditation tones are actually binaural tones that are produced to create brainwave entrainment.
 Basically, two independent tones are introduced which the brain combines and interprets as a specific tone.
 Binaural tones mediation targets specific tones to move you in and out of deep meditation states.
 We dedicated a whole essay to brainwave entrainment if you want to find out more.

 Are you new to meditation?
-Start here: What is Meditation and Why Should I Meditate?
+Start here: Why is Meditation Important?

 Tai Chi Basics is a participant in affiliate advertising programs like Amazon designed to provide a means for sites to earn advertising fees and cover expenses.